LiamBaxter-ST10435687/XHAW5112_EmpowerApp_POE_TechTitans/README.md

 Step 11: Verify all functionalities by testing the navigation, form submissions, and course selection process to ensure the application works as expected.

+Visual walkthrough of the mobile app YouTube link: https://youtu.be/S8SamVk-zZI